timebertt/masters-thesis-controller-sharding/content/20-fundamentals.md

 These webhooks can be applied to both built-in and custom resources, and can be registered through `ValidatingWebhookConfiguration` and `MutatingWebhookConfiguration` objects.
 A webhook configuration defines which server should be contacted for specific requests and allows selection based on the requested resource, the operation type, as well as namespace and object labels.
 When a client performs a relevant request, the API server dispatches an `AdmissionReview` object including the requested object and relevant request metadata to the designated webhook server.
-After processing the `AdmissionReview` object, the webhook server responds with a validation result and in the case of mutating webhooks, it may include optional patches to the object.
+After processing the `AdmissionReview` object, the webhook server responds with a validation result and in case of mutating webhooks, it may include patches to the object.
 The API server considers the returned validation result and optionally applies the returned patches to the object before storing the updated object in etcd. [@k8sdocs]

 All Kubernetes API objects can reference owning objects for establishing relationships between objects.